bogen85/vlang-fpc-backend-documentation/README.md

 ## Callback functions for export to other languages
 1. Similar to Closure objects

-## Trampolines (for callbacks that cross language and onther incompatible memory management boundries)
+## Trampolines (for callbacks that cross language and other incompatible memory management boundries)
 1. A trampoline template will be needed to create directly callable by C function pointers
   - Trampoline will need to be hot patchable to refer back to the to anonymous function or callback function objects as required.